ThoughtWorksInc/Extractor.scala/README.md

 }
 ```

-You can also use `.extract.seq` extract elements of a sequence data.
+You can also use `.extract.seq` to extract elements of a sequence data.

 ``` scala
 import com.thoughtworks.Extractor._